 I was beside myself.
 I had had weeks of stress, weeks of taking time out of my day to go into the bank and explain the latest mistake that I had noticed.
 No one apologized.
 No one was willing to just take responsibility and sort this out for me.
 It was up to me to watch my account regularly and go begging (or at least that’s how it felt) each time I noticed something wrong.

-France is a very different country from many Anglophone countries.
-The concept of banging on the desk, demanding compensation or threatening legal action is barely known here.
-I spoke with a few French friends and received a sympathetic smile, the Gallic shrug and a heartfelt c’est la vie.
+Spain is a very different country from many Anglophone countries.
+The concept of banging on the desk, demanding compensation, or threatening legal action is barely known here.
+I spoke with a few Spanish friends and received a sympathetic smile, a shrug, and a heartfelt c’est la vie.
 They’d all dealt with mistakes by their banks and had all learned to accept that it really was part of life.

 And so I was left feeling angry and stressed.
 I felt a loss of confidence and security.

 I also felt a big ‘poor me’ moment coming on.